aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-loadoptions/load-encrypted-document/_index.md

 ---
-title: Load Encrypted Document
+title: Load Encrypted In Word Document
-linktitle: Load Encrypted Document
+linktitle: Load Encrypted Document In Word Document
 second_title: Aspose.Words Document Processing API
-description: Learn how to load and save encrypted documents with Aspose.Words for .NET.
+description: Learn how to load and save encrypted in word documents with Aspose.Words for .NET.
 type: docs
 weight: 10
 url: /net/programming-with-loadoptions/load-encrypted-document/
 ---

-When Words Processing with encrypted documents in a C# application, it is important to be able to load them correctly by providing the correct password.
-With the Aspose.Words library for .NET, you can easily load encrypted documents using the appropriate loading options.
+When Words Processing with encrypted in word documents in a C# application, it is important to be able to load them correctly by providing the correct password.
+With the Aspose.Words library for .NET, you can easily load encrypted in word documents using the appropriate loading options.
 In this step-by-step guide, we'll show you how to use the C# source code of Aspose.Words for .NET to load an encrypted document using the LoadOptions load options.

 ## Understanding the Aspose.Words library